Hard Rock Hotel collapses in New Orleans: 1 dead, 18 hurt

 One person was killed and two others were missing after a part of the Hard Rock Hotel collapsed without warning on Saturday morning.

-While city officials initially said 18 people were treated for injuries, they updated that numbered to include the people "in the double digits" who arrived at local hospitals without being taken via EMS.
+While city officials initially said 18 people were treated for injuries, they updated that numbered to include those "in the double digits" who arrived at local hospitals who were taken by EMS.

 City leaders closed a large part of the area and were evacuating other buildings near Canal and North Rampart streets because of concerns that more of the Hard Rock, which was still under construction, could fall.